|STE-Linkker Autonomous Electric Buses

 Two units of the STE-Linkker Electric Bus will undergo public road trials by mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.

-On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop Autonomous Vehicle (AV) technologies and integrate them onto two 40-seater electric buses.
-These prototype vehicles would undergo a three-and-a-half year period of road trials expected to begin in mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.
+On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop Autonomous Vehicle (AV) technologies and integrate them into two 40-seater electric buses.
+These prototype vehicles would undergo a three-and-a-half-year period of road trials expected to begin in mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.
 The eventual goal was to develop autonomous buses capable of running fixed and scheduled bus services for intra- and inter-town travel.

-The initial testing will be conducted during off-peak periods at an industrial area (likely Jurong Island) where the road infrastructure is less complex.
+The initial testing would be conducted during off-peak periods in an industrial area (later revealed as Jurong Island) where the road infrastructure is less complex.
 As the autonomous buses are gradually equipped with more advanced capabilities, they will be progressively introduced to more complex trial sites.

 The development and testing of the autonomous buses will aim to cover as many scenarios faced by bus feeder services as possible, to deepen understanding on the current state of the technology and to prepare for eventual full-scale operations in the future when the technology matures.
 In the longer term, it is envisaged that the trial could be extended to public roads in towns to enhance intra-town travel.